CrediBench: Building Web-Scale Network Datasets for Information Integrity: Text-Attributed temporal Graph Construction Pipeline

-For the data downloading, decompressing and graph construction, constructing one monthly snapshot takes around 600 hours for all batches on a single NVIDIA RTX8000 with 265GB of RAM and 4 CPU cores.
+For the data downloading, decompressing and graph construction, constructing one monthly snapshot takes around 120 hours for all batches with 128GB of RAM and 16 CPU cores.
 Downstream degree-based filtering and target label generation for supervised learning consume an additional 7 hours per monthly snapshot of upwards of a billion edges, with the same computational setup.
 To enable this, this step offloads sorting and joins to disk-backed external processed and temporary files to avoid costly in-python accumulators.
 We also use memory-mapped degree vectors to avoid loading large structures into RAM, and performing streaming, sequential passes that minimize in-memory state.
 The result pipeline processes massive graphs efficiently while remaining resource-bounded and reproducible.

-Extracting a monthly snapshot of textual content requires approximately 100 hours on a single high-performance virtual machine equipped with 256 GB of RAM and 64 vCPU cores.
-The content embeddings for the DQR dataset domains were generated separately on a V100D-16C vGPU with 16 GB of VRAM, requiring about 2 hours.
-To facilitate GNN on our large-scale graph, we use a neighbour loader sampler (sampling multi-hop neighbours) to sample adequate training batches of size $50$ at 3-hops ($[50, 50, 50]$).
-The experiments were run using a 80GB memory NVIDIA A100 Tensor Core GPU.
+Table~\ref{tab:time-steps} details the cost breakdown of processing per batch.